ralna/defcon/README.md

 ## Using in FEniCS Docker containers

-FEniCS Docker containers indtroduce a convenient way of distributing FEniCS on many platforms, see http://fenics-containers.readthedocs.io/en/latest/index.html.
+FEniCS Docker containers introduce a convenient way of distributing FEniCS on many platforms, see http://fenics-containers.readthedocs.io/en/latest/index.html.
 To use defcon in a FEniCS docker container, simply fire up a container with